IsaacZacher/Portfolioo/stats_examples.md

     # Loop through contrasts
     for con in contrasts.keys():
-        #cond_1,cond_2 = contrasts[contrast]  #makes tuples from the dict to be used in selfecting the df for array to go into t-test

         # Slice DataFrame for relevant time and conditions
         A = test_1[(test_1['t_window'] == time) & (test_1['condition'] == contrasts[con][0])]['value']
         B = test_1[(test_1['t_window'] == time) & (test_1['condition'] == contrasts[con][1])]['value']